andriyadi/esp32-custom-vision/README.md

 * Clone this repo, recursively: `git clone --recursive https://github.com/andriyadi/esp32-custom-vision.git`
 * If you clone project without `--recursive` flag, please go to the `esp32-custom-vision` directory and run command this command to update submodules which it depends on: `git submodule update --init --recursive`
 * Create `secrets.h` file inside `main` folder.
 Explained below.
 * On Terminal/Console, in root folder, do `make menuconfig`.
 Go to `App Configuration` --> `Select Camera Dev Board (ESP-EYE)`.
-Here you can select the development board, either: ESP-EYE or ESP-WROVER-KIT.
+Here you can select the development board, either: ESP-EYE or ESP-WROVER-KIT. **Yes, you can also use ESP-WROVER-KIT board**.
 Exit and save the menuconfig.
 * Still in root folder, try to `make flash monitor`.
 Fingers crossed :)

 ## `secrets.h` file